FedSub: Introducing Class-aware Subnetworks Fusion to Enhance Personalized Federated Learning: Methodology

 \subsection{Server side}

-As described in Algorithm~\ref{algo:FedSub_server}, the server starts each communication round by randomly selecting $M$ clients from the pool of active clients.
-These selected clients will participate in the round by executing in parallel their local tasks, including training of their local models and extraction of class-level prototypes and subnetworks, forming the basis for the server's subsequent processing steps.
+As described in Algorithm~\ref{algo:FedSub_server}, the server begins each round by randomly selecting $m$ clients from the active pool $\mathbf{U}$ (line 3).
+The selected clients then execute their local procedures and return the class-level artifacts (lines 4–6) that form the basis for the server-side coordination mechanism.

-However, in real-world scenarios, some clients may lack prototypes because they have not generated data samples for those specific classes yet.
-For example, in a human activity recognition application, a user may not have performed a particular type of activity, or in a disease detection system, many users may be healthy and thus lack examples for specific diseases.
-To address this potential limitation, we have drawn inspiration from the Recommender Systems research by implementing a Collaborative Filtering~\cite{Koren2022} approach in FedSub to predict missing prototypes based on user similarities.
-This ensures that even clients without data for a specific label can benefit from model contributions related to that class, thereby enhancing their ability to process such data in the future.

-The procedure for predicting missing prototypes is detailed in Algorithm~\ref{algo:cf}, which is composed by the following key operations.
-First, the server calculates the pairwise similarity among the clients based on their shared prototypes.
-More specifically, the similarity between two clients $u$ and $v$, is defined as the average cosine similarities among their shared prototypes, as follows:

-where $P_u \cap P_v$ indicates the set of client prototypes for the common set of labels, $p^l_u$ is the prototype shared by $u$ for the class $l$, and $\parallel . \parallel$ is the L-2 norm function.

-Then, the missing prototype for the label $l$ of user $u$ is estimated as the weighted average of the prototypes for $l$ shared by the n-most similar users to $u$, $C_n$.
-More formally, we can calculate the missing prototype $p_i^l$ as follows:

-where $S(u, v)$ is used to weight the contribution of client $v$ in the estimation of the prototype for $u$.

-The server then clusters the shared prototypes for each class/label to identify similarities between clients at the level of their data patterns for individual labels.
-For the sake of simplicity, in this work we rely on the well-known K-means algorithm, minimizing the Davies-Bouldin score~\cite{4766909} to find the number of clusters which leads to the best configuration.
-However, alternative clustering methods, such as Hierarchical Clustering~\cite{10.1145/3321386} or a density-based non-parametric algorithm like DBSCAN~\cite{6814687}, could also be employed for this purpose.
+A core component of this mechanism is the artifacts cache (represented as $\mathbf{P}, \mathbf{Z}, \mathbf{\Omega}$) maintained by the server to store the most recent data shared by the clients.
+Specifically, at each round, only the entries corresponding to the participating clients are updated, while clustering is performed over all the cached prototypes.
+This strategy allows the server to exploit a richer and more diverse set of representations accumulated over time, rather than relying solely on the limited view provided by the currently active clients.
+As a result, it reduces sensitivity to sampling variability and mitigates the risk of unstable or noisy clusters when only a small or unbalanced subset of clients participates.